MMP for Enriques pairs and singular Enriques varieties: Enriques varieties

 \begin{lem} Let $Y$ be a primitive Enriques variety.
 If $Y$ is smooth, then it is an Enriques manifold. \end{lem}

-\begin{proof} Consider a quasi-\'etale Galois cover $\gamma \colon X \to Y \simeq X/G$ as in the previous proof.
-By \autoref{rem:Galois_and_quasi-etale}(i) and by assumption, $\gamma$ is \'etale, and thus $X$ is smooth, so it is an IHS manifold.
-Since $\pi_1(X) = \{ 1 \}$, we infer that $\gamma$ is the universal covering of $Y$, and it cannot be an isomorphism by \autoref{prop:basic_prop_PEV}(iii).
+\begin{proof} By definition of a primitive Enriques variety there exists a Galois quasi-\'etale cover $X \to Y$ of $Y \simeq X / G$, where $X$ is a primitive symplectic variety and $G \subseteq \Aut(X)$ is a finite nontrivial subgroup acting non-symplectically on $X$.
+By \autoref{rem:Galois_and_quasi-etale}(i) and the assumption that $Y$ is smooth, we conclude that $\gamma$ is \'etale, and thus $X$ is smooth, so it is an IHS manifold; see \autoref{rem:irreducible_vs_primitive_symplectic}(i).
+Since $\pi_1(X) = \{ 1 \}$, we infer that $\gamma$ is the universal covering of $Y$, and it cannot be an isomorphism, since $G \neq \{ \Id_X \}$.
 Therefore, $Y$ is an Enriques manifold. \end{proof}